-12. After the startup logo, open the On-Screen Display (OSD) menu.
+After the startup logo, open the On-Screen Display (OSD) menu.
 Go to the SYSTEM SETUP: Advanced > Lamp Settings menu.
-Press Mode/enter on the projector or ENTER on the remote control.
+Press Mode/Enter.
 The Lamp Settings page displays.
 Highlight Reset Lamp Timer.
 A warning message displays asking if you want to reset the lamp timer.
-Highlight Reset and press Mode/enter on the projector or ENTER on the remote control.
+Highlight Reset and press Mode/Enter.
 The lamp time will be reset to '0'.